Date functions

 Date(1987,05,02)

-Creates a date representing the current time in the local time of the system running Arcade
+Creates a Date representing the current time in the time zone of the profile's execution context running Arcade

 Use dark colors for code blocksCopy